szabolcsgombos01/portfolio/README.md

 # portfolio

-The files are my property.
+A fájlok az én tulajdonomat képzik/The files are my property.

-Use of the codes is strictly FORBIDDEN!!
+Kódok felhasználása szigorúan TILOS!!/Use of the codes is strictly FORBIDDEN!!